Bikeman868/NPL/docs/LANGUAGE.md

 routed.
 The fields of the message can be read, but messages are immutable.
 * Routing commands like `append`, `prepend`, `remove` and `clear` to alter the path that the message will take through the network.
-* `clone` to make a copy of the message with a different route, context and field values.

 Routing is a big subject that is covered in detail elsewhere.
 In this example we are using `prepend` to add a new destination to the beginning of the route, changing where the message will go next, and `append` to add a new